 Summarizing the GRF’s correlation structure

-The semivariogram can be computed with geoR::variog()
+The semivariogram can be computed with geoR::variog().

 Some arguments:

-(default) returns values of binned semivariogram"cloud"
+• "bin" (default) returns values of binned semivariogram

-returns the semivariogram cloud- i.e. points \((h_{ij},v_{ij})\) with:
+• i.e. points \((h_{ij},v_{ij})\) with:

 \(h_{ij}=||s_i−s_j||\)